unit8co/vegans/README.md

 ### Learn more:
 Currently the best way to learn more about how to use VeGANs is to have a look at the example [notebooks](https://github.com/unit8co/vegans/tree/master/notebooks).
+You can start with this [simple example](https://github.com/unit8co/vegans/blob/master/notebooks/00_univariate_gaussian.ipynb) showing how to sample from a univariate Gaussian using a GAN.

 ## Contribute
 PRs and suggestions are welcome.